in

 • Meet the FBI's Employment Eligibility requirements.

-• Meet the medical and physical requirements of the position.
+• Meet the medical requirements of the position.

 • Possess a valid driver's license with at least six months driving experience.